AetherSky-arch/Minishell/README.md

 Syntax error to be checked
-1) at least one CMD by block (and only one ?) --> wrong, may have no command, just heredoc, solved
+1) at least one CMD by block (and only one ?) --> wrong, may have no command, just heredoc or file, solved
 2) last word of the prompt is not a pipe
 3) we need to be sure there is a LIMITER just after HEREDOC

 Ask:
 - open (0666), mais rw/r/r ???